Structed/godot-playfab/README.md

 * Set the Title Id in `Playfab --> Title Id`

 ### Using `godot-playfab` in your Game
 First, you need to add a `PlayFab` node to your scene.
-When this is first used, it will create a `PlayFabConfig` file in `user://playfab_config.tres`.
+When this is first used, it will create an encrypted `PlayFabConfig` file in `user://playfab_client_config.tres`.
 See the [File paths in Godot projects documentation](https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html).

-This Config is used to store transient data PlayFab needs to work across scenes, like the current PlayFab `Session Ticket`.
+This Config is used to store transient client data PlayFab needs to work across scenes, like the current PlayFab `Session Ticket`.

 #### Connecting Signals
 There are a few Signals that you can connect to: